AI for Sports · Industry

 Multi-camera player and ball tracking system for professional sports.
 System processes 4+ camera feeds simultaneously on NVIDIA Jetson AGX Orin, detecting and tracking all players and the ball at 25+ FPS.
 Player positions are converted to pitch coordinates via homography, enabling real-time tactical analysis including formation detection, passing networks, and heat maps.

-Built with: Custom YOLOv8, DeepSORT/ByteTrack, homography estimation, DeepStream, TensorRT, NVIDIA Jetson AGX Orin
+Built with Custom YOLOv8 detector, DeepSORT/ByteTrack, homography estimation, DeepStream multi-stream pipeline, TensorRT optimization, NVIDIA Jetson AGX Orin.

 AI event detection system for cricket that automatically identifies and classifies deliveries, boundaries, wickets (with dismissal type), wides, no-balls, and reviews from broadcast camera footage.
 System generates automated scorecards, bowling analysis, and batting wagon wheels — processing an entire match in near-real-time.

-SlowFast temporal action recognition, custom sport-specific classifier, frame-level annotation pipeline, NVIDIA GPU inference
+Built with SlowFast temporal action recognition, custom sport-specific classifier, frame-level annotation pipeline, NVIDIA GPU inference.

 Tire Wear & Performance Tracking